 Climate change made summer drought 20 times more likely

-Droughts that stretched across three continents this summer — drying out much of Europe, the United States and China — were made 20 times more likely by climate change, according to a new study.
+Droughts that stretched across three continents this summer — drying out large parts of Europe, the United States and China — were made 20 times more likely by climate change, according to a new study.

-Drought dried up major rivers, destroyed crops, caused wildfires, endangered aquatic species and led to water restrictions in Europe.
-It hit places already plagued by dehydration in the US, like the westbut also places where drought is rarer, like the northeast.
-China also just had its driest summer in 60 yearsleaving the famous Yangtze River at half its normal width.
+Drought dried up major rivers, destroyed crops, caused forest fires, endangered aquatic species and led to water restrictions in Europe.
+It hit places already plagued by drought in the US, such as the West, as well as places where drought is rarer, such as the Northeast.
+China also just had its driest summer in 60 years, leaving the famed Yangtze River half its normal width.

 Researchers at World Weather Attribution, a group of scientists from around the world who study the link between extreme weather and climate change, say this type of drought would only occur once every 400 years in the Northern Hemisphere, if man-made climate change were not made. would take place.
 Now they expect these conditions to repeat every 20 years, given the extent to which the climate has warmed.

-Ecological disasters such as the widespread drought and then massive floods in Pakistan, are the “fingerprints of climate change,” said Martin van Aalst, a climate scientist at Columbia University and co-author of the study.
+Ecological disasters such as the widespread drought and subsequent massive flooding in Pakistan are the “fingerprints of climate change,” said Martin van Aalst, a climate scientist at Columbia University and co-author of the study.

 “The consequences are very clear for people and are hitting hard,” he said, “not only in poor countries, such as the flooding Pakistan….but also in some of the richest parts of the world, such as West-Central Europe.” .”